COVID-19 Vaccine at Keystone Health:

 Which COVID-19 Vaccine has Keystone Health received?

 Keystone Health is using the Moderna vaccine.
+This vaccine is approved for people who are 18 years of age or older.

 Are there side effects of the vaccine?